SBS in DC – Spend the summer interning in DC with a cohort of your peers

 Program participants are matched with host internship sites for a 10-week summer internship, participate in a hybrid online/face to face class, and have the opportunity to network with UMass Alumni who are working in the area, and live together as a cohort in DC.
 Alumni mentor students at internship sites all over DC.

-Any SBS majors who are current Sophomores and Juniors, as well as seniors who will graduate in December 2021, are welcome to apply.
+Any SBS majors who are current Sophomores and Juniors, as well as seniors who will graduate in the December following the summer program, are welcome to apply.
 SBS in DC is a selective program, with a limited number of internships available.
 We are looking for applicants who are serious about representing SBS in DC with our alumni hosts.

 *Please note, if public health and safety prevent the program from operating in-person in Washington DC, the program will be conducted remotely and housing will not be provided.